WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature    | `[t:i32] -> []`   |

-The `thread.resume-later` built-in changes the state of thread `t` from "suspended" to "ready" (trapping if `t` is not in a "suspended" state) so that the runtime can nondeterministically resume `t` at some point in the future.
+The `thread.resume-later` built-in changes the state of thread `t` from "suspended" to "ready" (trapping if `t` is not in a "suspended" state, including if `t` is the current thread) so that the runtime can nondeterministically resume `t` at some point in the future.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_resume_later`] in the Canonical ABI explainer.